 The resident shall not work more than 80 hours per week averaged over 4 weeks as defined by the ASHP duty hour requirements.

-Moonlighting as a pharmacist at other SUPERVALU Pharmacies during the residency year shall be allowed at the discretion of the residency director under the conditions below:
+Moonlighting as a pharmacist at other Cub Pharmacies during the residency year shall be allowed at the discretion of the residency director under the conditions below:

-- The resident shall be licensed in the state where they are moonlighting.
+• The resident shall be licensed in the state where he or she is moonlighting.

-- Moonlighting shifts before the end of Quarter 1 must be approved by the
+• Moonlighting shifts before the end of Quarter 1 must be approved by the director/preceptor in advance.

-- The resident is currently meeting the requirements of the Graduation &
+• The resident is currently meeting the requirements of the Graduation & Dismissal Policy.

 Careful judgment and good taste in choosing attire is always important.
 Corporate Dress Code Policy should be referred to.
 Residents are expected to dress professionally in the pharmacy, at corporate offices and during external events, such as health fairs, immunization clinics or recruiting events.
 Whenever involved in patient care activities, residents are required to wear a clean, pressed white lab-coat with a pharmacy name badge.
 When in doubt about proper or required attire, please consult with the respective clinical preceptor and the Corporate Dress Code Policy.

-Men should wear dress shirts with ties, slacks, and dress shoes.
+Pharmacy Site: Men should wear dress shirts with ties, slacks, and dress shoes.
 Women may wear blouses, tops, slacks, skirts, and dress shoes.
 All shoes must be closed-toe shoes.
 Unprofessional attire may include: low-cut tops, capri pants, skirts above the knee, jeans, ripped clothing, sheer clothing and t-shirts, among others.
 Residents are required to wear clean, white pressed lab-coats with a pharmacy name badge all times they are in the pharmacy.

-Jeans are permitted on most days in the Eden Prairie office.
-Appropriate dress code is required for meetings in the Eden Prairie office.
+Corporate Office: Jeans are permitted on most days in the office.
+Appropriate dress code is required for meetings in the office.

 All air travel and hotels will be arranged by residency director and/or clinical preceptor, unless otherwise directed.
-Mileage is reimbursed at the current SUPERVALU rate for miles above your normal commute.
-Mileage can be submitted using iExpense.
+Mileage is reimbursed at the current Cub Pharmacy rate for miles above your normal commute.
+Mileage can be submitted using Concur.

-The front doors are unlocked Mon-Fri 7:30am-4:30pm.
+Hours of Operations: The building is open Mon-Fri 7:30am-4:30pm.
 You will have a name badge that grants you access to the building at all times

 Each resident will be supplied with a laptop for residency use.
 The laptop is for use during the residency year and must be returned to the residency director on or before the last day of the residency.